 Is Bali Safe for Travelers?

-Is Bali safe?
+Is Bali safe

-Bali is both blissful and chaotic
+Bali can be both blissful and chaotic

 Unfortunately, like most popular places, Bali also has a downside to its fame.
 So, you are probably wondering, is Bali safe to visit?